NikolaiTeslovich/QCoDeS-Interfacing/README.md

 ## To-Do!
 - [ ] find directory where the experiments are
 - [ ] write up experimental setup for the R/G LED experiment
+- [ ] write up a step-by-step notebook or experimental guide for the LED experiment

 ## Theoretically Supported Hardware
 ***Disclaimer:*** not all of these were tested, though these are what should theoretically work